Why Hire An Apprentice?

 - 76% of employers say that apprenticeships provide higher overall productivity.

-360 Apprenticeships offer a free service to all employers and training providers.
-We believe our candidates to be of an extremely high standard, due to the outstanding relationships we have with grammar schools, colleges and universities in various provinces.
-We work in partnership with Grade 1 Ofsted providers, who deliver the on the job training once we have sourced you an apprentice.
+360 Apprenticeships offer a free service to all employers and training providers looking for the right apprentice.
+We work closely with both apprentices and employers so that we can find the perfect match.
+Everyone at 360 Apprenticeships work hard to find the right apprentices, whether this be via job boards or by the outstanding relationships we have with grammar schools, colleges and universities in various provinces.
+We also work in partnership with Grade 1 and 2 Ofsted providers, who deliver on the job training once we have sourced you an apprentice.

 How to hire an apprentice with us

-To understand what you are looking for, we discuss the needs of your business to accomplish which apprenticeship role would be most beneficial, and consider what attributes the ideal candidate needs to have to be perfect for your role.
+To understand what you are looking for, we first discuss the needs of your business to accomplish which apprenticeship role would be most beneficial; and discuss what attributes the ideal candidate needs to be successful.

-We offer information and guidance on grants, pay requirements and the apprenticeship model.
-We may require a short job description from yourselves in order to ensure we find the right fit for your role during your search.
+We offer up to date information and guidance on grants, pay requirements and the apprenticeship model.
+When it comes to searching for candidates, we may require a short job description from yourselves in order to ensure we find the right fit for your role.

 So we can find the right apprentice for you, we advertise our apprenticeship vacancies on job boards and across our social media channels.
-Through this we acquire a high volume of applicants that we shortlist and contact to find apprentices with excellent potential.
-After forwarding their CVs to you and information on who they are, we will arrange interviews for you to meet the candidates.
-From here, you can then decide on who you would like to employ.
+Through this we acquire a high volume of applicants that we shortlist to find apprentices with excellent potential.
+Once we forward the candidates CV and information to you, we will arrange the interview and ensure that they are well prepared.
+If you find the perfect apprentice to join your team then congratulations!
+But if you feel that none of the candidates were right, 360 apprenticeships will continue to look until the right apprentice comes your way.

 Once you have your successful candidate we will then advise and select the most suitable premier graded training providers, who will then train your apprentice in the chosen sector.
-Once we have partnered you with a training provider they will be there to guide your apprentice and offer advice.
-However, through the course of the apprenticeship we will still be available to offer support and advise as best we can.
+When we have partnered the apprentice with the right training provider, they will guide them through the apprenticeship until completion.
+They will also be there for you to answer any questions and offer advice regarding the apprentices training.
+Yet through the course of the apprenticeship we will still be available to offer support and advise as best we can.

 An apprenticeship is a combination of on the job training and academy or work-based learning with support from the training provider.